-Tai Woodville is a Portland-based poet, writer, singer/songwriter & performer.
+Tai Woodville is a Portland Oregon based poet, writer, singer/songwriter and performer.

-Tai grew up with an appreciation of the arts, nature, mysticism, and the metaphysical branches of philosophy.
+Tai grew up in an artistic, bohemian environment with an appreciation for nature, animals, spirituality and mystical philosophy.

-In 2011, Finishing Line Press published her poetry collection, "Pollen."
+Finishing Line Press published Tai's poetry collection, "POLLEN", in 2011.